aschneiderman/talon-notes/index.md

 - talon open log
 - Rango: hints on/off
 - hash: # (what for slash question)
+- Instead of "backspace", I say "junk".
+"Delete" becomes "dell".
+Arrow keys are prefixed with the word "go" -- go left.
 - focus, to get list of windows
 - Capitalizing as you are spelling an acronym: ship air bat cap